etherfuse/superteach/README.md

 ```

 ## Setup

 The Project has several branches depending of the starter point that you need. <br/>
 Main branch is the simplest and it should be fine for static simple websites.<br/><br/>
-For a simple Website you should configure the Seo Component, Header and Footer Components
+For a simple Website you should configure: <br/>

+- Seo, Header and Footer Components <br/>
+- Logo, OG and favicon images